k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 The following steps are used to create an environment in Fabric:

-1. Creating the environment in the Fabric Studio using the Environments List.
+1. Creating the environment in the Fabric Studio using the Environments window.
-2. Populating the connection details of the interfaces via the Selected Environment.
+2. Populating the connection details of the interfaces via the selected environment.
-3. Overriding Globals at any Shared, Reference or LU level via the dedicated tab in the Selected Environment grid.
+3. Overriding Globals at any Shared, Reference or LU level via the dedicated tab in the selected environment view.
-4. Deploying all environments to the server while defining the active environment.
+4. Deploying all environments to server.

 ### Step 1 - Creating the Environment